jruels/auto-infra/labs/cicd-jenkins-pipeline/index.md

 ### Update Project
 A lot of the files being used for this lab do not support environment variables.
 They need to be updated to match the GCP projectID.

-After creating the bucket we need to update the `backends.tf` file to use the new bucket.
+After creating the bucket we need to update the `backend.tf` file to use the new bucket.

 It should look like this:
 ```yaml